Jazzcort/ACOproject/README.md

 ## Summary
-- Provide a summary of your findings
-- What did you learn?

 My journey with ACO algorithm is very interesting.
 It's the first time that the algorithm I study does not always have the correct answer.
 Instead, the algorithm provides a high-quality result (close enough to the shortest cycle).
 I realize that not every problem needs the best answer.
 Sometimes, we as computer scientists need to balance the cost of finding the best answer and the answer itself.
 We have to think that "Do we really need the best answer?", especially when we deal with NP-hard problem.
 Take TSP for example, if there is a graph with a million vertices, even the strongest computer in the world can't find the shortest cycle.
 But, with ACO algorithm, it becomes possible to get a good enough answer.
 Even though we are not able to verify how close the answer given by ACO algorithm is to the best answer, we know the possibility that the answer we get is close enought to the best answer is very high due to our experiences of applying ACO algorithm to the smaller graphs.